20 Best Sunrise Hikes on Oʻahu, Hawaiʻi

 17. Secret Beach

-Secret Beach essentially starts at the very end of Kualoa Regional Park, where the last campgrounds are located, and continues down for about a half mile to a little remote stretch of sand that is inaccessible by vehicle.
+That said, the most important thing to know about Secret Beach is where to park, specifically the very far end of Kualoa Regional Park, where the last campgrounds are located.
+From there, the hike/ walk begins (when the gate is open) for about 0.5 miles (0.8 km) to a little remote stretch of sand that is inaccessible by vehicle.

-Before going, know that the beach is entirely public property, but some of the pavillions and other structures within the trees are considered private.
+Before visiting, know that the entire beach is a public right-of-way, but some of the pavilions and other structures within the trees are on private land.

 Google Maps Directions: Kualoa Campground (Secret Beach)

-The Kaʻena Point Trail is not the typical sunrise hike that you’re finding on this list, but sunrise, along with sunset, are the two best times to make the hike out to Kaʻena Point.
+The Kaʻena Point Trail is a flat, coastal North Shore adventure that certainly is not the typical sunrise hike like the rest on this list.
+However, I’ve included it because both sunrise and sunset are the two best times to hike to Kaʻena Point!

-I say this because Kaʻena Point State Park is an entirely exposed trail, which makes hiking at sunrise not only the coolest time of day to hike but also one of the most beautiful!
+I say this because both sides of Kaʻena Point State Park are very exposed, making an early morning hike—either at or shortly after sunrise—not only one of the coolest times of the day but also one of the most beautiful!

 19. Stairway to Heaven (Haʻikū Stairs)

-I would be remiss if I didn't talk about the infamous Stairway to Heaven.
-It’s no secret, and many people attempt the stairs every day, so here are some honest thoughts.
+I would be remiss if I didn’t talk about the infamous Stairway to Heaven, as it’s certainly no secret that many people attempt the stairs every day—so, here are some honest thoughts!

-First, regardless of your choice in picking an access point, all routes begin in residential neighborhoods, and all access points to the stairs specifically are illegal.
-If you’re in either of these two residential areas prior to sunrise, there’s no hiding what you’re up to if someone sees you.
-Sunrise is also the easiest time of the day to enforce because the police don’t have much else going on at that hour.
+First, regardless of your choice when picking an access point, all routes begin in residential neighborhoods, and all trails that lead to the stairs are illegal.
+That said, there’s no hiding what you’re up to if you’re in either of the two main residential areas prior to sunrise.

-Second, there is no longer a guard, but the residents and the Honolulu Police Department (HPD) are the real concern anyway.
-Residents may confront you and call HPD at any time.
-This includes when you can’t see them because they’re calling from within their homes.
+Second, there is no longer a guard at the bottom of the stairs—and hasn’t been for many years—but regardless, the residents and the Honolulu Police Department (HPD) are the real concern.
+I say this because residents may confront you and call HPD if they see hikers where hikers shouldn’t be, and this includes when you can’t see them because they’re calling from within their homes.

 Read My Separate Post: Stairway to Heaven (Haʻikū Stairs)